Search Our Database

 • Review sent items, deleted emails, and settings for any signs of unauthorized use.

-• Look for emails that indicate unauthorized access to other services using your email account.
+• Look for emails indicating unauthorized access to other services using your email account.
+For example, look for account creation or password reset emails from unfamiliar services.

-• Use a reputable antivirus program to scan your computer or device for malware that might have been used to compromise your account.
+• Use a reputable antivirus program to scan your device for malware that may have been used to compromise your account.

 • Regularly update your passwords and avoid using the same password across multiple services.

-• Be wary of phishing emails and suspicious links that could compromise your account.
+• Be cautious of phishing emails and suspicious links that could compromise your account.
+For example, always verify the sender’s email address before clicking any links, especially if the email asks for personal or financial information.

 Conclusion

-Taking swift action upon realizing your email account has been compromised is critical to protecting your personal information and preventing further unauthorized access.
-By following the steps outlined above, you can secure your account and mitigate the risks associated with the compromise.
-Remember, maintaining strong, unique passwords and being cautious of suspicious emails and links are key components of good digital hygiene.
+Taking swift action when your email account is compromised is essential for protecting your personal information and preventing further unauthorized access.
+Following these steps will help you secure your account and reduce the risks associated with the breach.
+Remember, using strong, unique passwords and staying vigilant about suspicious emails are key to maintaining good digital hygiene.

 For additional assistance or if you encounter any issues, please contact our support team at support@ipserverone.com.